 Patients usually enjoy immediate benefit from the procedure in terms of improved blood circulation.
 Because the replacement valve is placed using minimally invasive techniques, patients usually experience a much more rapid recovery than they would from a traditional, open-heart valve replacement.

 There are pros and cons to each type of surgical procedure and valve replacement, depending on age and lifestyle.
-You should discuss with your physicians which valve and surgery is most suitable for you.
+You should discuss with your physicians which valve and surgery are most suitable for you.

 Due to Patient Choice initiative, patients in the NHS have the right to choose where they are treated but you will need to be referred by your consultant cardiologist or GP.